snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md

 Screen time is tracked automatically by the tracker based on the screen view events.

 Additionally, the tracker makes use of `application_background` and `application_foreground` events to distinguish between screen time in foreground (`foreground_sec` property in `screen_summary` entity) and screen time in background (`background_sec` property).
-Make sure that lifecycle autotracking enabled (it is by default) in order for the tracker to be able to distinguish between these two states.
+Make sure that lifecycle autotracking is enabled (it is by default) in order for the tracker to be able to distinguish between these two states.

-The foreground time is translated into the engaged time during modeling with the unified dbt package.
+The foreground time is translated into the engaged time during modeling with the unified dbt package (see below).
 Foreground and background time together result in the absolute time on screen.

 ### List item view tracking